-With Master of Arts and Doctor of Musical Arts degrees from Columbia University, his principal composition teachers have been Normand Lockwood and Mario Davidovsky.
-His formal studies also include composition with Jack Beeson, Susan Blaustein, George Edwards and Chou Wen-Chung, counterpoint and analysis with Jacques-Louis Monod and double bass with Harry Safstrom.
+Dr. Rothkopf received his masters and doctor of music degrees from Columbia University.
+His principal composition teachers have been Normand Lockwood and Mario Davidovsky.
+His formal studies also include composition with Jack Beeson, Susan Blaustein, George Edwards and Chou Wen-Chung; counterpoint and analysis with Jacques-Louis Monod; and double bass with Harry Safstrom.

-Dr. Rothkopf is currently the assistant dean of graduate programs at the University of North Carolina School of the Arts – School of Music where he teaches composition, graduate and undergraduate music technology and graduate music history, theory review, and career strategies courses.
-He was a founding member of JOLT (Journal for Online Learning and Teaching) and currently serves on its senior editorial board.
+Currently Associate Professor of Music at the University of North Carolina School of the Arts – School of Music, Dr. Rothkopf teaches composition, graduate and undergraduate music technology, graduate music history and theory review, and graduate career strategies courses.
+He is a founding member of the Journal for Online Learning and Teaching (JOLT) and currently serves on its senior editorial board.
 He is also a founding member of the MERLOT (Multimedia Educational Resources for Online Teaching) Music Editorial Board and is currently Editor for the Music Editorial Board.

 From 2008 to 2010, Dr. Rothkopf served as the Interim Dean of Music at the University of North Carolina School of the Arts and from 2005 to 2008 he was President of the Green Mountain Chamber Music Festival.
 Dr. Rothkopf was Assistant Dean of Music and Graduate Programs at the University of North Carolina School of the Arts - School of Music from 1991 to 2013.
 His past teaching appointments include Columbia University, Yeshiva University and Stern College.
 He was Executive Director of the League of Composers/International Society for Contemporary Music U.S. Section from 1989 to 1991 and Music Director of the Ariel Contemporary Chamber Ensemble from 1982 to 1986.